HEAL/cedar-form-docs/docs/human-treatment-applicability.md

     <details><summary>**How this field will be used**</summary><blockquote>
         The values from this field will likely be available as an "Advanced Search" filter on the HEAL Platform Discovery page, and will allow Platform users to quickly filter down to the broad type of study, study data, or study-generated knowledge in which they are most interested. **Examples include:**
         <ul>
-        <li> **Specifically looking for individual:**
+        <li> **Specifically looking for individual:** I'm a pain or OUD patient and I specifically want to look for treatments that are relevant to me as an indivdiual
         </li>
-        <li> **Specifically looking for population:**
+        <li> **Specifically looking for population:** I'm a public health official with some money set aside for addressing opioid use in my community, and I specifically want to allocate this money to population/community level interventions
         </li>
         </ul>
     </blockquote></details>
     </blockquote></details>

-    <details><summary>**Treatment Type**</summary><blockquote>
+    <details><summary>**[Treatment Type](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.md#:~:text=treatment_type)**</summary><blockquote>

     <details><summary>**How to answer**</summary><blockquote>
         This field allows selection of a multiple answers from a limited set of possible answers.
 Please select all that apply.
+Please classify the treatment, intervention, or solution your study is relevant to by broad type of intervention
     </blockquote></details>
     <details><summary>**How this field will be used**</summary><blockquote>
-        The values from this field will likely be available as an "Advanced Search" filter on the HEAL Platform Discovery page, and will allow Platform users to quickly filter down to the broad type of study, study data, or study-generated knowledge in which they are most interested. **Examples include:**
+        The values from this field will likely be available as an "Advanced Search" filter on the HEAL Platform Discovery page, and will allow Platform users to quickly filter down to the broad type of study, study data, or study-generated knowledge in which they are most interested. **Examples include:** I'm a clinician treating pain patients and I specifically want to keep up to date on any research and development of <u>non-opioid drugs</u> to treat pain and/or <u>non-drug</u> treatments for pain; I'm a pain patient and I've read on the internet that <u>physical therapy</u> and/or <u>exercise</u> and/or <u>electrotherapy</u> might be helpful and I want to see if there's research/evidence on these interventions
     </blockquote></details>
     </blockquote></details>